1. Home

 Public Ratings

-For Public Google Play ratings, the Ratings Over Time chart displayed global ratings until November 2021, when Google began a transition to per country ratings.
+Prior to November 2021 all the Public Google Play ratings, including the average star rating shown, were all global.
+The Ratings Over Time chart displayed global ratings until November 2021, when Google began a transition to per country ratings.
 The period is shown in grey marks the transitional period between global and per country ratings for Google Play apps and is subject to some unavoidable inaccuracies.
 Since Jan 2022 Appbot now accurately displays per country ratings, to reflect the per-country data now shown in the public Google Play store.
 See the image below:

 Public Google Play ratings over time example screenshot